What is Business Health Insurance?

 - Discounted gym membership

-When arranging your group medical insurance, make sure you disclose with your broker what other employee benefit insurances you have in place.
+When arranging your Group Medical Insurance, make sure you disclose to your broker any other employee benefit insurances you have in place.

-If considering business health insurance, then ensure you speak to an expert instead of going to an insurer direct as they can review the whole market for you, without impacting the cost you’re already paying.
+If you are considering Business Health Insurance, speak to an expert instead of going to an insurer direct.
+An insurer will only advise on their own policies, whereas a broker such as us can review the whole market for you – without impacting the cost you’re already paying.

 Why choose Hooray Health and Protection?

-Hooray Health & Protection are a broker specialising in the SME employee benefit marketplace and as such know which insurers will be the best fit for your company.
+Hooray Health & Protection are a broker specialising in the SME employee benefits marketplace.
+As such, we know which insurers will be the best fit for your company.

-Both our non-executive directors have held senior roles for two of the leading health insurance providers and have leveraged their knowledge to ensure the best proposition for our Clients.
+Both our non-executive directors have held senior roles for two of the leading health insurance providers and can leverage their knowledge to ensure the best propositions for our Clients.